ibsls/ibsls-paper/paper/README.md

 ## PCA of transcriptome profiles across missions and tissues (Supplementary Figure S2)

-This directory includes the script used to generate the all-sample PCA shown in Supplementary Fig. S2.
+The following script was used to generate the all-sample PCA shown in Supplementary Fig. S2.
+`scripts/SuppFigS2_pca_plot.R`

 ## Web-rendered bar-graph panels